Panamax (Paracetamol)

 What If You Miss a Dose?

-Take the missed dose as soon as you remember.
-If it’s almost time for your next dose, skip the missed dose and continue with your regular schedule.
+If you miss a dose, take it as soon as you remember.
+If it's close to the time for your next dose, skip the missed dose and continue with your schedule.
+Do not double up.

 Available Tablet Strengths